When should I place my name on the waitlist?

 Well‐meaning friends, co‐workers, current families, etc. sometimes inadvertently provide misinformation about the lists and/or the process.
 You are welcome to call and/or email, however; this will not change your position or available spaces within our program.
 Although complicated, there is a very thoughtful process followed by SCDC.
 The intent is to be as fair as possible, adhering to priority and waitlist policies, respecting family needs, and keeping the center fully enrolled.
 Once we are full for the school year, we very rarely have openings until the following school year.

-If you have any further questions or concerns regarding the waitlist, please contact Liz Lauren, Executive Director at firstname.lastname@example.org.
+If you have any further questions or concerns regarding the waitlist, please contact our Assistant Director at firstname.lastname@example.org.

 *Please note that there are times of the year where we experience very high volumes of waitlist inquires, especially at the start of new semesters and enrollment periods, during these times it may take 2-3 weeks for a response.